 Supervised by Professor Irene Blackberry and Dr George Mnatzaganian.

 Can client complexity be measured in a community nursing service?

 This is a mixed methods study using concept mapping and current task orientation data.

 Supervised by Professor Irene Blackberry and Dr Tshepo Rasekaba.

 Virtual Reality for the Treatment of Needle-Phobia in Adult Patients.

-Supervisors: Professor Irene Blackberry and Dr Clare Wilding
+Supervised by Professor Irene Blackberry and Dr Clare Wilding.